 If you have one to call your own, then you are very lucky.
 But many people around the world aren’t.
 Every year, the number of homeless people continues to rise.
 It’s just ridiculous how having a home nowadays seems like a privilege rather than a basic human right.

-Yes, home is more than just a walled structure that protects you from the elements.
+Yes, a home is more than just a sheltered space that protects you from the elements.
 But it can be difficult to feel warmth, security, and stability when you’re sleeping on the cold pavement.
 It’s hard to dream about the future when you don’t even know where to get your next meal or where to sleep when the authorities kick you out of that pavement.

 There’s a reason why the homeless are called “homeless” and not “houseless”.
 Their troubles extend far beyond not having a house.

-According to a Canadian news website, home can also mean various things for the homeless.
+According to a Canadian news website, home means various things for the homeless.
 One homeless woman shared that home for her means protection from abuse and finally having the time to confront her mental illness.
 It gives her hope and self-esteem.
 Another wrote that a home means a stable ground from which they can start to find their way back into society.

 About The Author